-The award consists of a $1000 prize from Delta Education/School Specialty Inc., complimentary membership for one year in the NMLSTA, and an appropriate plaque.
-The presentation of the award will be made at the NSTA National Convention at the NMLSTA Share-a-Thon during the following calendar year.
+The award consists of a $1000 prize from FOSS/School Specialty Inc., complimentary membership for one year in the NMLSTA, and an appropriate plaque.
+The presentation of the award will be made at the NSTA National Convention at the NMLSTA Share-a-Thon, Meet Me in the Middle, in April.

 Eligibility and Procedures

 1. Entrants must be members of the NMLSTA for at least 6 months and full-time middle level classroom science teachers with all the responsibilities of such a position.
 Applicants must have a minimum of 3 years teaching experience at the level.
 The exemplary teaching described must be the entrant’s original work.
-A signed cover sheet stating that these qualifications were met must be included with the application (download cover sheet).
+A signed cover sheet stating that these qualifications were met must be included with the application (Hurd Cover Letter 2021.pdf).

 2. The entrant must provide a description of his/her exemplary middle level science teaching, including innovative techniques or programs.
 This should not exceed five (5) type written and double-spaced pages, approximately 1,000 words.
 Be sure to explain how what you do is different from a typical classroom.
 Be sure to use examples of how you get students excited about science.